tgkolda/latex-graphics-book-examples/README.md

 # Examples from _Unlocking LaTeX Graphics_
-This book contains the source codes for the examples from the book _Unlocking LaTeX Graphics: A Concise Guide to TikZ/PGF and PGFPLOTS_.
+This repository contains the source codes for the examples from the book _Unlocking LaTeX Graphics: A Concise Guide to TikZ/PGF and PGFPLOTS_.
 See https://latex-graphics.com for more details.

 # On Overleaf